rxantos/tubras/tools/irrb/doc/skyboxdome.rst

 Creating an Irrlicht Sky Box or Dome in Blender both require:

-	1. Create an arbitrary mesh.
+	**1.** Create an arbitrary mesh.
 A single plane will work fine both a sky box or dome.

-	2. Create a new Blender Material for the newly created mesh.
+	**2.** Create a new Blender Material for the newly created mesh.

-After the material has been created, you simply need to assign the appropriate number of images to the material texture slots.
+After the material has been created, you simply need to assign the appropriate number of images to the Blender material texture slots.

 For a Sky Dome, only a single image meeds to be assigned to the first texture slot.